pr-starfighter/starfighter/README.txt

 the changes to graphics, sound, and dialog.
 Here you can fine a list of notable differences.

-* Life bars for named characters are labeled with the respective character's name instead of "Target".

 * Selling your secondary weapon leaves you with standard Rockets.
 In version 1.1, it instead left you with no secondary weapon at all (with no way to gain standard Rockets back).